Volunteer Policies & FAQs

 - If you are looking to volunteer at the Food bank locations, we require that you submit a copy of a current police check prior to your first shift.

-- We can provide a letter to indicate that you are volunteering which will reduce the cost of police check to $7.
-This needs to be renewed annually.
+- We can provide a letter to indicate that you are volunteering which will reduce the cost of the police check.

 - If you are interested in volunteer at events or with the board, please indicate so in the volunteer application below.